 In Turing's model two substances in the animal skin diffuse and react to each other in a way that can be described by differential equations.
 The equations have solutions that display strongly ordered patterns.
 It is possible to analyse the types of patterns which arise, and to explain why there are spotted and striped coat patterns.
 These models are also predictive and lead to the important mathematical result that spotty animals can have striped tails, but striped animals can't have spotty tails (you can find out more here).

-This lazy tabby cat may have a spotted belly, but because most of his body is striped, maths dictates that he can't have a spotted tail.
+This lazy tabby cat may have a spotted belly, but that's ok — the maths dictates that it's his tail which can't be spotty.

 Another beautiful example of a reaction-diffusion mechanism is the pattern below, called a scroll wave, and generated by the dictyostelium slime mould.
 The process can be given a mathematical formulation and simulated using a mathematical system called a cellular automaton (see here for an introduction to cellular automata and here for more on the specific example of the slime mould).